htil/web-fft-tool/README.md

 # web-fft-tool
 A website designed to teach students about Fast Fourier Transforms.
 Includes an educational module and interactive FFT visualization tool.
-Also contains an additional tool
+Also contains an additional tool to upload your own data.

 Feel free to add ideas to the To-do List!